akshayrao96/t4-cicd/dev-docs/design-docs/designdoc_data_schemes.md

 - `repo_name`: Name of the repository.
 - `repo_url`: URL of the repository.
 - `branch`: Current branch being worked on.
-- `pipelines`: Dictionary containing past and present pipeline information.
+- `pipelines`(Dictionary): Contains information about all pipelines (past and present) for the repository
-  - `pipeline_name` (Primary Key for pipelines): Unique name of the pipeline.
+  - `pipeline_name` Key for identifying pipeline items.
   - `pipeline_file_name`: File name associated with the pipeline (may differ from `pipeline_name`).
   - `pipeline_config`: Validated pipeline configuration.
 Failed validations are not stored.
   - `job_run_history`: List of job run IDs associated with the pipeline.